-- A sublineage of BA.2 (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
+- o In Portugal, BA.2 has been firstly detected in random nationwide sequencing surveys in ISO week 52 (27th December 2021 2nd January 2022) (Figure 2), becoming dominant on week 8 (21st-27th February 2022).
+According to the proportion of non-SGTF positive samples (indicative of probable Omicron BA.2 case), BA.2 relative frequency shows a decreasing trend and is estimated to be 36.4% on 15 May 2022 (Figures 2, 3 and 5). - A sublineage of BA.2 (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
 The L452R mutation is associated with resistance to neutralizing antibodies and is also known as a marker mutation of other variants of interest/concern, such as Delta and Kappa.
-Since its first detection on 1st March 2022 (ISO week 9), this sublineage presented a frequency with an increasing trend until week 15, when it represented 3.5% of the sequences analysed.
-During the following weeks, this trend has reversed, with BA.2.35 registering frequencies <2% until week 17 (sampling ongoing). - Sequences of the sublineage BA.2.12.1 have been identified for the first time in Portugal, associated with two cases in the Centre and Lisbon and Tagus Valley Regions (Figure 5).
+Since its first detection on 1st March 2022 (ISO week 9), the relative frequency of the BA.2.35 sublineage has shown an increasing trend, representing 3.4% of the sequences analysed in week 18 (sampling ongoing). - The sublineage BA.2.12.1 was consecutively identified in the two latestes nationwide surveys (weeks 17 and 18) and was already detected in 3 out of the 7 Regions, which suggests its increase of circulation in Portugal.
 This lineage has raised particular interest internationally due to its additional mutation L452Q in Spike (affecting the same protein site described above) as well as due to its increasing circulation in some countries, namely in the United States of America.